 While the warmth of summer may be fading, there’s still much to enjoy in the garden during autumn.
 From that refreshing bite of the morning air and the glittering frost on the lawn to the magnificent display of autumn leaves, this season has its own charms.
 And, as we’ve illustrated, there’s plenty of jobs to be getting on with!

-For more gardening tips and advice, head over to our home and garden section, where you’ll find a whole range of articles like 10 plants for autumn colour and 10 tools that can make gardening easier.
+For more gardening tips and advice, head over to our gardening section, where you’ll find a range of articles like 10 plants for autumn colour and 10 tools that can make gardening easier.

 Do you have any additional October gardening tips that you’d like to share?
-Or perhaps you’d like to share a photo of your own green space?
 We’d love to hear from you in the comments below!